nertofiveone/Welcome/README.md

 1. Add a message in the *Commit changes* section at the bottom of the README.md file
 > __Here is an Example:__<br>
 > Update README.md <br>
-> Updated the README.md file using the Project README template.
+> Updated the README.md file using the Project README template
 2. Ensure Commit directly to the master branch = true
-3. Click Commit new file.
+3. Click Commit new file

 __Note:__ When editing your README.md file (or any file that ends with .md) you will be using Markdown language.
 Be sure to access the Mastering Markdown Github guide to help you understand the different formatting options that are available: https://guides.github.com/features/mastering-markdown/